wsbak/vscode-extension-case-incremental-search/README.md

 ![screenshot1](resources/screenshot1.gif)

-Also, the search box can be show up by invoking the command `Case Search: Incremental search by case` from the Command Palette.
+Also, the search panel can be show up by invoking the command `Case Search: Incremental search by case` from the Command Palette.
 The Command Palette can be invoked by the shortcut key `⇧+⌘+P`.

 ![screenshot2](resources/screenshot2.gif)